Why You Need a Hearing Test & the Process

 - Speech evaluation to measure how well you hear and understand ordinary conversation at different volumes.

-If you are suffering from a hearing loss, your results will be documented on an audiogram.
+If you have a hearing loss, Your results will be documented on an audiogram.

 Step Four: Treatment Options